Markdown Viewers for the Linux Command Line

 - Project: GitHub

-- Tested version: 0.22.1
+- Tested version: 0.23.0

 Glow

 This colorful Go language based viewer is definitely the one with the most pizzazz as the project describes it.
 It works directly from the command line, but also provides a text user interface (TUI) with optional mouse support.
 To use TUI-mode simply run the command without providing a filename and once loaded all the markdown files are shown in a list for ease of browsing.
 The app can be configured to set styles (dark, light, auto), show local files only (TUI-mode only), mouse support (TUI-mode only), pager, word-wrap width.
 An added feature called stash provides the ability to store markdown files into your own private encrypted collection.
+To top this all off the viewer also is able to edit local files and copy file contents.

 Mdcat